birtwistlelab/SPARCED/configs/README.md

 - `speciesVals` - what species value changes should be simulated in the runtime environment for the model (as opposed to the default build species)
 - `ratelawVals` - see above, but for ratelaws
 - `numCells` - how many cell lines should be run in parallel for each permutation of runtime parameters
+- `outfile` - the prefix for the file outputs of the model

 ### Background on the speciesVals Parameter